TERREMEMBER/znbase/docs/content/v2.0/develop/learn/date-and-time-ysql.md

 ```

 {{< note title="Note" >}}
-YugabyteDB cannot create the special values of `infinity`, `-infinity`, and `allballs` that can be found in postgresql.
+ZNbaseDB cannot create the special values of `infinity`, `-infinity`, and `allballs` that can be found in postgresql.
 If you are wondering, 'allballs' is a theoretical time of "00:00:00.00 UTC".
 {{< /note >}}

 ## Formatting